 Yes!
+We are a retail garden center.
 Our 10 acre nursery and online shopping inventory are open to everyone.

 What can I find at Garden World?

 Designed around "Support your local grower", Garden World offers an unmatched selection of plant material grown by premier northwest growers.
-We stock over 15,000 plants in 800 varieties, ranging from the unique and unusual to the very common.
-Our growers consign their products to Garden World, allowing the retail buyer an opportunity to experience material not readily available elsewhere.
+We stock over 15,000 plants in many different varieties, ranging from the unique and unusual to the very common.
 The exclusive selection is a one-stop shop resource for homeowners, contractors, architects, designers, collectors and small retailers.

 Do you deliver?

 Yes, we can help get those plant treasures home or to a job site.
 Garden World provides local delivery services to select areas in Oregon and Washington only.Sorry, we do not ship plants.
 For delivery pricing, please give us a call at 503-982-2380.
 We'll be happy to provide you with a price quote and any other information you may need.
 Let us know the where and when and look for our truck!

 Will you help us plant?No, however we recommend ProGrass Landscape Care and Design.
 For more information, contact call 1-800-PROGRASS or visit their website at Prograss.com

 What do #1, #5 mean on your plants?